-On September 16, 2022, Dr. Burgess retired from the Company.
-In connection with his retirement, Dr. Burgess and the Company entered into a Consulting and Separation Agreement, pursuant to which he was retained as a Senior Strategic Advisor to the Company in exchange for a fee-for-service consulting arrangement at an hourly rate of \$300 and reimbursement of expenses related thereto.
-In addition, under the Consulting and Separation Agreement, the Company committed to provide Dr. Burgess with certain benefits related to his retirement including (a) twelve (12) months of base salary plus Dr. Burgess' target annual incentive compensation for 2022 and (b) if Dr. Burgess was participating in the Company's group health plan, a monthly cash payment for the shorter of twelve (12) months and Dr. Burgess' COBRA continuation period.
-For purposes of this CD&A, the references to our "named executive officers" exclude Dr. Burgess except where context otherwise requires.
+On January 31, 2024, Dr. Smith resigned from the Company due to the demands of her caretaker role in connection with a family member's illness.
+In connection with her resignation, Dr. Smith and the Company entered into a Separation and Consulting Agreement, pursuant to which she was retained as a Senior Strategic Advisor to the Company in exchange for a fee-for-service consulting arrangement at an hourly rate of \$300 and reimbursement of expenses related thereto.
+In addition, under the Separation and Consulting Agreement, the Company committed to provide Dr. Smith with certain benefits related to her resignation including, if Dr. Smith was participating in the Company's group health plan, a monthly cash payment equal to the amount of the Company's contribution to its group health plan on Dr. Smith's behalf for the shorter of six (6) months and Dr. Smith's COBRA continuation period.